-- 1. Completion of a minimum of sixty semester units of accredited college work with at least a "C" (2.0) or better grade point average. - 2.
-Completion of eighteen semester units (a major) in a specific transfer or occupational discipline, or related disciplines, as identified by the college catalog.
+- 1. Completion of a minimum of sixty semester units of accredited college work with at least a "C (2.0) or better grade point average. - Completion of eighteen semester units (a major) in a specific transfer or occupational discipline, or related disciplines, as identified by the college catalog.
 Students who have not yet selected a major field can graduate as a Liberal Studies major.
 (See "Liberal Studies" in Section III of this catalog.) - 3.
 Completion of at least twelve semester units at Crafton Hills College. - Demonstrated reading competency at the thirtieth percentile or higher on the Nelson-Denny reading test, or completion of a reading course with a grade of C or higher. - Note: Students may contact the Learning Resource Center for an appointment to take the Nelson-Denny at any time during the semester.
 The test takes forty minutes.
-Students are encouraged to obtain the scores from this test as early as possible in their college careers. - Mathematics proficiency demonstrated on a basic mathematics test, or completion of Math 051 or any higher-level mathematics course with a grade of C or better. - Writing competency as demonstrated by a grade of "C" or better in English 015 or English 100.

-- 7. The following restrictions apply to the sixty units required for graduation: - a.
+Students are encouraged to obtain the scores from this test as early as possible in their college careers. - 5.
+Mathematics proficiency demonstrated on a basic mathematics test, or completion of Math 052 or any higher-level mathematics course with a grade of C or better.
+Math 001 and 052 not applicable for credit toward Associate Degree, effective July 1, 1986.
+However, units DO COUNT as student workload units for special enrollments. - Writing competency as demonstrated by a grade of "C" or better in English 015, English 100 or English 144.
+For English courses numbered lower than 015, units are not applicable for credit toward Associate Degree, effective July 1, 1986.
+However, they DO COUNT as student workload units for special enrollments. - 7.
+The following restrictions apply to the sixty units required for graduation: - a.
 A maximum of four units of physical education activities may be applied. - b.
 A maximum of fifteen units of credit (CR) grades may be applied.
 No course in the student's major or required for that major may be taken for CR.
 Note: Those students who complete a course for credit (CR) and later declare a major in that field may petition to have this rule waived. - c.
-A maximum of six units of any combination of courses in Psychology 023, 024, 025, 026, and 027 may be applied. - d.
+A maximum of six units of Reading and Study Skills courses may be applied. - d.
 The following courses in any discipline may not satisfy the general education requirements for the Associate Degree: selected topics, selected studies, special problems, special projects, special studies, work experience. - 8.
 Completion of twenty-four semester units of general education units must be distributed as indicated: three units in category 8a and three to six units in each of 8b, 8c, 8d, and 8e.
-When only the name of the discipline is listed with no course numbers, all courses in that discipline may be used to meet the general education requirements except those listed in 7d above. - a.
-English (3 units): 015, 100, 144 - b.
+When only the name of the discipline is listed with no course numbers, all courses in that discipline may be used to meet the general education requirements except those listed in 7d above.

+a.
+English (3 units): 015, 100, 144.

+b.
 Natural Sciences (3-6 units)

-Anatomy /Physiology
+Anatomy/Physiology